Neural network (biology): Connectivity

 In August 2020 scientists reported that bi-directional connections, or added appropriate feedback connections, can accelerate and improve communication between and in modular neural networks of the brain's cerebral cortex and lower the threshold for their successful communication.
 They showed that adding feedback connections between a resonance pair can support successful propagation of a single pulse packet throughout the entire network.
 The connectivity of a neural network stems from its biological structures and is usually challenging to map out experimentally.
 Scientists used a variety of statistical tools to infer the connectivity of a network based on the observed neuronal activities, i.e., spike trains.
 Recent research has shown that statistically inferred neuronal connections in subsampled neural networks strongly correlate with spike train covariances, providing deeper insights into the structure of neural circuits and their computational properties.

+Future of neuroscience research

+Using different models and artificial intelligence tools creates opportunities for a new way of understanding neural function.
+In doing so, these technologies have the potential to offer treatments and advanced technology to help with neuroscience-related pathologies such as Alzheimer's and post-traumatic stress disorder.
+As mentioned above, artificial neural networks already have given neuroscience the foundation for studying "complex behaviors, heterogenous neural activity, and circuit connectivity" in ways that could not be studied before.
+Artificial neural networks provide scientists with data analysis tools, help with modeling complex behaviors and complex activity, and provide an optimization perspective.
+A recent study involving brain-computer interfaces (BCIs) show how this technology has worked to rework the nervous system programming of patients with paralysis.
+By inputing an individual's motor intention through intracortical neural recording to control commands, patients are able to interact with external devices or regain sensory and motor function.
+Future applications of artificial neural networks will continue to build on the abilities that have already been gaining interest in the field of neuroscience, such as analyzing large-scale data, building predictive visual cortex models, accelerating the discovery of drugs and therapies, and stimulating neural development and plasticity.

 Recent improvements

-While initially research had been concerned mostly with the electrical characteristics of neurons, a particularly important part of the investigation in recent years has been the exploration of the role of neuromodulators such as dopamine, acetylcholine, and serotonin on behaviour and learning.
+In terms of recent biological neuroscience findings, initial research had been concerned mostly with the electrical characteristics of neurons, but in recent years, a particularly important part of the investigation has been the exploration of the role of neuromodulators such as dopamine, acetylcholine, and serotonin on behavior and learning.

 Biophysical models, such as BCM theory, have been important in understanding mechanisms for synaptic plasticity, and have had applications in both computer science and neuroscience.